James R. Leininger: Christian activism

 Leininger sits on the board of Patrick Henry College, founded in Virginia by the conservative activist Michael Farris.
 A proponent of school vouchers, Leininger launched CEO San Antonio to award vouchers to children from modest backgrounds.
 He also sits on the board of directors of CEO America, another school voucher organization.
 He is a former board member of the Carver Academy.
-He owns the copyright for The Beginner's Bible, as well.
+He owned the copyright for The Beginner's Bible, as well.

+He sat on the advisory board of the Institute in Basic Life Principles.

 Philanthropy

-In addition to political contributions, Leininger supports a range of charitable initiatives in areas including education, humanitarian aid, and scientific research.
+In addition to political contributions, Leininger supports a range of charitable initiatives in education, humanitarian aid, and scientific research.
 In 1997, he reportedly donated $1.5 million to Vanderbilt University, $2.5 million to Vision Forum, $3 million to the University of Miami, and $300,000 for diabetes research to the University of Texas Medical Center.
-Other recipients include Boy Scouts of America, Habitat for Humanity, the American Red Cross, the Mental Health Association, YMCA, The Miracle Foundation, along with orphanages in India, Romania, Central America, Haiti, Ukraine, Russia, Myanmar, Thailand, and thirteen countries in Africa.
+Other recipients include Boy Scouts of America, Habitat for Humanity, the American Red Cross, the Mental Health Association, YMCA, The Miracle Foundation, and orphanages in Africa, Central America, Haiti, India, Myanmar, Romania, Russia, Thailand, and Ukraine.